Salary/Degree Guides

 History emphasizes the overall study and interpretation of the past, which includes the gathering, recording, synthesis, and critiquing of significant evidence and theories regarding past events.

-Students specializing in history typically plan to educate, practice law, or pursue government service; but some history students pursue business, librarianship, foundation work, administration of local history projects, and fundraising.
+Students specializing in history typically plan to educate, practice law, or pursue government service; but some history students pursue business, art history, librarianship, foundation work, administration of local history projects, and fundraising.

 Some history majors become well-acclaimed writers.
 History majors should have highly competent abilities in writing and assessment so they can understand, compare, and criticize ideas and arguments.